Skip to main content

 Note: time extensions are only visible on teacher accounts, so students in your class will not know if anyone has an extension; only you will.

-Removing a student from your class
+Remove a student from your class

 To remove a student from your class roster, click on the trash can πŸ—‘οΈ icon.